At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 transition.js.

-Also defined in transition.js
+Also defined in transition.js is the emulateTransitionEnd function.

 So let's go line by line.
 First, we'll remove the in class which will start